EliMahMD/roi2bb/README.md

     ```"class center_z center_x center_y length_z length_x length_y"```

-    The Slicer gives one JSON file for each ROI, while a single YOLO text file contains multiple ROIs for multiple classes, each class defined by a unique index and each ROI reported in a separate line.
+    The Slicer gives a separate JSON file for each ROI, while a single YOLO text file contains multiple ROIs for multiple classes, each class defined by a unique index and each ROI reported in a separate line.

-For each image, `roi2bb` receives the path to the NIfTI image file, the path to the folder containing JSON files (one for each ROI) and the desired path to save the YOLO-compatible text file.
+roi2bb offers CLI support for single annotations and python API for several images and multi-class annotations.

 ## Table of Contents: